The various high-quality online colleges in Nebraska demonstrate that the state is a top producer of higher education opportunities.

 The state regularly ranks among the best in the nation when it comes to state and local government spending on education.
-They offer an impressive array of affordable institutions where students can learn online or in traditional classroom settings.
+They offer an impressive array of affordable institutions where students can learn online or in traditional classrooms.

 Editorial Listing ShortCode:

-Indeed, the cornhusker state values higher education and is dedicated to providing the best opportunities for its students.
+Indeed, the Cornhusker State has demonstrated it values higher education and is dedicated to providing the best opportunities for its students.

 Overview of Higher Education in Nebraska

-Those in neighboring states will get an even bigger break, thanks to Nebraska’s partnership with the Midwest Student Exchange Program (MSEP).
-Through the MSEP, public universities agree to charge no more than 150% of the in-state tuition rate to students who reside in the 9 participating states.
+Those in neighboring states may be able to get a break on their tuition, thanks to Nebraska’s partnership with the Midwest Student Exchange Program (MSEP).
+Through the MSEP, public universities agree to charge no more than 150% of the in-state tuition rate to qualifying students who reside in the 9 participating states.

 Editorial Listing ShortCode: